FiraasM/ParcelBuddy/README.md

 # ParcelBuddy

-Delivery record manager made with PHP, Javascript, HTML and CSS for my assignment in client-server system module.
+Parcel delivieries manager made with PHP, MySQL, Javascript, HTML and CSS for my assignment in client-server system module.